 If you’re driving, the first trick to try to drive during baby’s normal nap times.
 That will help them keep to their schedule (and make your drive more pleasant!).
 While normally we don’t recommend car naps (they can be a sleep prop), this is a good solution when you are traveling.

 If you’re flying?
 Well, there’s not much in your control.
 You can ask your pediatrician for some suggestions, but most parents will agree that the goal here is simple: survive the trip.
 That might mean extra special snacks, a game on your phone, or a simple new toy.
 You know your baby, so just do what you can.
+Taking a baby on a plane is a bad idea in the first place anyway, especially if the point of your vacation is to relax.
+Passengers will disturb your baby if he or she is trying to sleep, and your baby will disturb other passengers if they’re trying to sleep, so there’s no way to win.
+The only real solution is to hire a private jet from Jettly or someplace similar – that way you can be sure that your baby won’t be disturbed and you won’t disturb anyone else.

 If you were to brainstorm all the reasons your child might not sleep well during travel, I bet you’d come up with a great list of things: new space, weird sounds, different bed, etc.